lsuhpchelp/llm_tools/README.md

-# Model Training and Inference Repository
+# LLM Tool/Scripts/Instructions for LSU and LONI HPC Clusters

 This repository contains scripts and configuration files for downloading, fine-tuning, and serving large language models using various tools and libraries.